Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Bright lights or loud noises may cause you to have a seizure during the test.
 Healthcare providers may give you medicine to control or stop your seizure.
 They will also protect you from injury.

 - You may be given medicine to help you sleep during the test.
 You may also be videotaped during the test.
-The videotape will help healthcare providers look for signs of a seizure.
+The videotape will help providers look for signs of a seizure.

 Call 911 or have someone else call for any of the following:

 - Your seizure lasts longer than 5 minutes.